NICMx/rdap-server/events.md

 ## Introduction

-If the implementer wants to add events in every request response.
+If the implementer wants to add events in every request response, it is necessary to configure an events configuration file considering the following details:

-* The Events are added in every server request response.
+* The Events are displayed in every server request response.
 * The Events are **optional**.

 The content of the events can be configured in the **WEB-INF/notices/** directory by creating an XML file named `events.xml`.
-This file is **optional**, so by default there isn't any file with this name.
+This file is **optional**, so there is no events.xml default configuration file.

 The `events.xml` file must have the following format:

-- A root element **events** and many child element called **event**.
+- A root element **events** that contains at least one **event** child element.
-- A **event** element can have four attributes, they must be ordered as listed below.
+- An **event** element has four attributes, they must be ordered as listed below.
 	- A required **eventAction** a string denoting the reason for the event.
 (Only valid eventActions are allowed, lower case, you can see which are the valid ones [here](https://www.iana.org/assignments/rdap-json-values/rdap-json-values.xhtml))
 	- An optional **eventActor** an optional identifier denoting the actor responsible for the event
 	- A required **eventDate** a string containing the time and date the event occurred.